rancher/docs/content/rancher/v2.x/en/v1.6-migration/get-started/_index.md

 When you create a cluster, two projects are automatically created:

-- The `system` project, which includes namespaces for each of your Kubernetes components.
+- The `System` project, which includes system namespaces where important Kubernetes resources are running (like ingress controllers and cluster dns services)
-- The `default` project, which is a "hello-world" project for your cluster.
+- The `Default` project.

 However, for production environments, we recommend [creating your own project]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#creating-projects) and giving it a descriptive name.